Strategy execution: Timing matters

 is a key success factor.
 Great plans suffer if the team does not understand the why and how.

-is most important.
+- Expectation management is most important.
 You always have stakeholders in your business and they need to have realistic expectations on your plan.
 Do not overpromise and underdeliver that will reduce trust and harm your reputation.
 Be realistic, clear and communicate frequently even on deviations to your plan which can happen if you are in a changing environment.

 At the end it all comes to the leadership skills